 Bob Goodchild was elected in May 2016, by the general Members for the third seat on the Board of Retirement.
 His three-year term began on July 1, 2016.
 Mr. Goodchild graduated from San Diego State University with a degree in Public Administration.
 Prior to coming to the County of San Diego, he worked in the automotive industry.
 He currently works for the County of San Diego Health and Human Services Agency as a Human Services Specialist where he reviews cases for benefit eligibility determination.
 Mr. Goodchild is a member of the San Diego County Latino Employees Association and enjoys traveling within the U.S.

 Dan McAllister was elected to the Office of the Treasurer-Tax Collector by the general public in November 2002 and took office in December 2002.
-He occupies the first seat on the Retirement Board and will hold this position on the Board of Retirement as long as he remains in office.
-Prior to his election, McAllister was a financial consultant and investment broker with a major national brokerage firm.
+He occupies the first seat on the Board of Retirement and will hold this position as long as he remains in office.
+Prior to his election, Mr. McAllister was a financial consultant and investment broker with a major national brokerage firm.

 Richard Tartre is a retired Senior Vice President for Met Life, following more than 35 years in the annuity, life insurance, mutual funds and investment industries.
 While at MetLife, Mr. Tartre was responsible for all private client activity west of the Mississippi and served as President of the entity responsible for products of not-for-profit institutions.
 Mr. Tartre is a veteran and holds a Bachelor of Science degree in Business Administration from U.C.
 Berkeley.